LuisAlbertoVM/Robot_Visualization/README.md

 $length_5  = 93$
 $length_6  = 61$

-The translations and rotations matrix:
+The translations and rotations matrix are:

 $$
 translation_x =